 The highest paychecks go to Financial Analysts, who earn an average approximately $72K annually, closely trailed by Financial Advisors ($55K), Executive Assistants (around $41K), and Investment Advisor Assistants ($37K).
 Financial compensation for Administrative Assistants is rather low — on average only $33K — relative to the rest of the company.

-When it comes to location, the highest average paycheck ($62K annually) can be spotted in the company's headquarter city of Milwaukee, Wisc.; Washington, DC (about $49K), New York, N.Y. ($46K), and Denver, Colo. ($43K) are the next top-paying cities.
-Grand Rapids, Mich. is near the bottom for pay at approximately $33K.
-By state, The Northwestern Mutual Life Insurance Company employees make the most in Wisconsin, earning around $62K per year on average.
+When it comes to location, the highest average paycheck (about $62K per year) can be spotted in the company's headquarter city of Milwaukee, Wisc.; Washington, DC ($49K), New York, N.Y. (approximately $46K), and Denver, Colo. ($43K) are the next top-paying cities.
+Those interested in increasing earning potential should avoid the city of Grand Rapids, Mich. — at about $33K, salaries are some of the lowest in the country.
+By state, the highest pay levels are found in Wisconsin, where the average The Northwestern Mutual Life Insurance Company employee makes around $62K annually.

 Years of Experience

 For those with five to nine years of experience, average earnings amount to $52K per year.
 The largest fraction of The Northwestern Mutual Life Insurance Company people (50 percent) have been working for one to four years and earn $38K annually on average.

 Certified Financial Planners receive bigger paychecks ($49K per year) than those without credentials.
 Bigger paychecks are awarded to FINRA Series 7 General Securities Representatives with credentials; these people earn around $48K annually on average.
 Regarding salaries and education, The Northwestern Mutual Life Insurance Company pays those with a Bachelor of Business Administration (BBA), Management Information Systems (MIS) the most — approximately $59K.